BronsonPearl/CodeExamples/RSBOT/ReadMe.txt

 This is an automated woodcutting bot for the online browser based game RuneScape.
+This bot is trained to only cut willow trees in game.
+In it's current state there are some false positives depending on camera angle and lighting in game.

 This game holds a spot in my heart as it was one of my childhood favourites before i was introduced into world of warcraft. now that im an adult i felt i dont have the time to grind away on skills in game so i thought i would use this as an opportunity to explore OpenCV and Machine Learning